rvIceBreaker/goclack/README.md

 # goclack
-An silly input noisemaker written in Go, using [faiface/beep](https://github.com/faiface/beep) for audio output
+A silly input noisemaker written in Go, using [faiface/beep](https://github.com/faiface/beep) for audio output

+Written with `Go v1.20.5`

 Goclack hooks into low level input events and uses them to trigger sounds.
 Current only Windows events are implemented, but Linux and MacOS support is planned.